lbryio/lbry.com/content/faq/how-to-publish.md

 5. When you are done, click `Edit`.

+### Where is my content stored and shared from? {#blobs}

+Content uploaded is chunked up into 2MB files called blobs, and stored in your [lbrynet/blob files folder](https://lbry.com/faq/lbry-directories).
+These can be deleted if the fully is fully streamable on [https://beta.lbry.tv](https://beta.lbry.tv) or [spee.ch](https://spee.ch).

 ### Can someone tip me for my content?
 Yes, check out how tipping in LBRY works by going [here](/faq/tipping).